chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>Proto: How One Ancient Language Went Global</cite>](https://bookshop.org/a/21126/9781639732586), Laura Spinney (new)

 - [<cite>Enshittification: Why Everything Suddenly Got Worse and What to Do AboutIt</cite>](https://bookshop.org/a/21126/9780374619329), Cory Doctorow (new)

+- [<cite>Making the Presidency: John Adams and the Precedents That Forged the Republic</cite>](https://bookshop.org/a/21126/9780197653845), Lindsay M. Chervinsky (new)

 ### Fiction